 “To keep moving forward I just remind myself of all the other deadlines, challenges and issues I have managed in my time.
 That tells me that I can beat this one because I’ve beaten every other one and dealing with stuff under pressure is just ’normal’ so I will get it done.

 “Finally, perfectionism has its place, but that place isn’t 3 a.m!
-Just remember you know the stuff you are writing about so your audience will never notice that it was 90 per cent because that 90 per cent is your 90 cent not theirs.”
+Just remember you know the stuff you are writing about.
+Your audience will never notice that it was 90 per cent because that 90 per cent is your 90 cent not theirs.”

 Just like others, Sarah Hall, CIPR President 2018, U.K., embraces the idea of a short break.
-“I read round the subject and then go out for a dog walk and run so by the time I’m sitting down, I’ve another burst of energy and the words are ready to be written.”
+“I read round the subject and then go out for a dog walk and run.
+By the time I’m sitting down, I’ve another burst of energy and the words are ready to be written.”

 Michelle Seguin is Vice President, Corporate Affairs and Chief Risk Officer with the Deposit Insurance Corporation of Canada.
-She’s worked in a number of high-pressure roles and is both methodical and strict when it comes to beating tight deadlines.
+She’s worked in a number of high-pressure roles and is both methodical and strict when meet deadlines when exhausted.

-“When I have a deadline to meet, the best technique is to have the work planned out well in advance so it’s not a rush at the last minute, but unexpected issues do come up, so I’m a rush.
-I set everything else aside and totally focus on the project at hand.
-I ignore emails and any other distractions.
+“When I have a deadline to meet, the best technique is to have the work planned out well in advance so it’s not a rush at the last minute, but unexpected issues do come up, so I’m in a rush.
+Everything else is set aside and I totally focus on the project at hand.
+Emails and distractions are ignored.

 Josh Steimle, author, speaker, and founder, Influencer Inc is currently based in Shenzhen, China.
-He simply employs dogged determination go get work completed.
+To meet deadlines when exhausted, he simply employs dogged determination go get work completed.

 “I wish I had some special technique, but usually I simply plow through it as best I can, reminding myself how good it will feel once it’s done.”